-• Documentation of compliance with the public participation requirements of permit

-2.5.3 Year 2 Response: A rain barrel workshop occurred on May 20, 2015 with Friends of the North Fork of the Shenandoah River.
-There were 32 total participants and 40 rain barrels constructed and distributed.
+- Documentation of compliance with the public participation requirements of permit - 2.5.3 Year 3 Response: A rain barrel workshop occurred on March 22, 2016 in partnership with the Shenandoah Valley Soil and Water Conservation District.
+There were 27 total participants.
 Further documentation is available upon request.

 Appropriateness of the identified BMPs The identified BMPs for MCM2 address the public participation requirements of the permit and are therefore deemed appropriate.
+It can be challenging for staff to differentiate between Public Outreach and Education events and Public Involvement events during the planning phase of the permit cycle.

-Effectiveness of BMPs in addressing discharges into impaired waterways Each participation event encourages citizen involvement with stream health and pollution prevention and is therefore effective in addressing discharges into impaired waterways.
+Effectiveness of BMPs in addressing discharges into impaired waterways Each participation event encourages citizen involvement with stream health and pollution prevention and is therefore effective in addressing discharges into locally impaired waterways.